Bachelor of Arts or Bachelor of Fine Arts in Art (Studio Art: Sculpture)

 About

-Fort Hays State University recognizes sculpture as the broadest of all art and design media, covering extensive material and process diversity.
-Students in the B.A./BFA in Art (Studio Art: Sculpture) programs learn to create nonobjective, abstract, traditional, and functional artworks using materials as diverse as their imaginations allow.
+Fort Hays State University acknowledges sculpture as the most expansive of all art and design media, encompassing a wide range of materials and techniques.
+Students in the Bachelor of Arts or Bachelor of Fine Arts in Art (Studio Art: Sculpture) programs are trained to create nonobjective, abstract, traditional, and functional artworks using a diverse array of materials limited only by their creativity.

-We focus on foundry and blacksmithing while encouraging clay modeling, woodworking, stone carving, cold casting of plastics, and performance work.
-Through the sculpture courses, students nurture personal expression in an environment known for its historical richness and contemporary relevance.
+The programs place particular emphasis on foundry work and blacksmithing, while also encouraging skills in clay modeling, woodworking, stone carving, cold casting of plastics, and performance art.
+Throughout their sculpture courses, students cultivate personal expression within a setting renowned for both its rich historical legacy and contemporary significance.

 Why pursue a Bachelor of Arts or Bachelor of Fine Arts in Art (Studio Art: Sculpture) at Fort Hays State University?